szymooneq/Personal-Portfolio/README.md

 npm install
 ```

-After that you can run this project using:
+After that, you can run this project using.

 ```
 npm run dev